rafaeljusto/contactme/README.md

 * Limit the number of e-mails from a client in a specific period
 * E-mail encoded in base64
 * Allow plain authentication with mail server
+* Errors and warnings are logged in "/var/log/contactme.log" with fallback for standard output

 ## API